gopalchand/ExcelSaveAsOFX/readme.txt

 4. On dialogue box, dropdown box "Macros in:" select "All Workbooks"
 5. Select SaveAsOFX as required
 6. Visit the location your excel file is saved to find the OFX file
+7. Change the BANKID, ACCTID and ACCTTYPE if necessary

 Installation:
 1. Open Excel